basp/basp.github.io/_posts/2015-01-16-life-and-complexity.md

 This is a long post.
 I will go rambling from east to west, make a lot of assumptions, be ignorant and a whole lot of other stuff...
 Maybe...
 Probably.

 ### Entropy
 At this point the author has to concede he is not much of a thermal dynamics expert nor possibly aware from all the other fields that deal with a concept known as _entropy_.
-It's a big word but in this case I'm referring to the amount of _randomness_ there is in any kind of system (entropy: order and disorder)[http://en.wikipedia.org/wiki/Entropy_(order_and_disorder].
+It's a big word but in this case I'm referring to the amount of _randomness_ there is in any kind of system [entropy: order and disorder](http://en.wikipedia.org/wiki/Entropy_(order_and_disorder).

 And even though in software we don't deal with entropy directly.
 I do consider force to battle against and as a programmer it would be wise to recognize entropy if you have the chance.